natebuel29/ufc-scraper-lambda/README.md

 The lambda function refits the models for ufc-event-predictor.
 The lambda function runs every Tuesday at 8:00 UTC

-## PLANNED FUNCTIONS
+### Previous Event Result Scraper

-`Previous Event Result Scraper` - Scraps and randomizes the previous UFC event and commits the data to the past_matchups DB table
+Scraps and randomizes the previous UFC event and commits the data to the past_matchups DB table The lambda function runs every Monday at 8:00 UTC